poolup-devs/poolup_backend/README.md

 					}
 			}
 			```
+    2. All other passengers, if any, are notified about the cancellation.
+This notification ONLY includes the additional property: `cancellationReason`.
-	2. The passenger who cancelled is removed from the ride, and a new spot is freed up.
+	3. The passenger who cancelled is removed from the ride, and a new spot is freed up.
-	3. The passenger who cancelled receive the following penalty:
+	4. The passenger who cancelled receive the following penalty:
 		-  `ridesCancelled` property is incremented

 **body**